 Tony said much has been written about bombing, and much of it is nonsense.
 The book he most respects is Bomber, by Len Deighton.

-(To read about my favourite wartime books, click here: Best Wartime Books.)
+(To read about my favourite wartime novels, click here: Best Wartime Fiction.)

 And what about movies?
 The famous Twelve O’Clock High with Gregory Peck is “pure garbage,” he said.
 “The old guy was brought in to straighten out the young guys.
 In reality, the young guys knew a lot more – they were the ones flying!”